 If you need help we encourage you to contact us at the Hinesburg Community Resource Center.
-HCRC has some funding to help families in need of emergency assistance to pay an electric bill, provide fuel assistance or help to pay rent.
-For more information contact, Rachel Kring at (802) 482-4946.
+HCRC has some funding to help Hinesburg and St. George families in need of emergency assistance to pay an electric bill, provide fuel assistance or help to pay rent.
+For more information contact us at (802) 482-4946.

-3SquaresVT is a federal USDA program (also known as SNAP or formerly as food stamps) administered in Vermont by the Department for Children and Families, Economic Services Division - putting healthy food within reach.
+3SquaresVT is a federal USDA program (also known as SNAP or formerly as food stamps) administered in Vermont by the Department for Children and Families, Economic Services Division.
 3SquaresVT is for everyone who qualifies, including individuals, families, seniors, and people with disabilities.
-Visit this site for information about applying online, over the phone or in person: http://dcf.vermont.gov/benefits/3SquaresVT
+Call 1-800-479-6151 or visit http://dcf.vermont.gov/benefits/3SquaresVT

 Since 1974, Age Well (formerly the Champlain Valley Agency on Aging) has been providing nutrition and supportive services to seniors.